 # SimpSOM (Simple Self-Organizing Maps)

-SimpSOM is a lightweight implementation of Kohonen Self-Organising Maps (SOM) for Python 2.7 and 3.3, useful for unsupervised learning, clustering and dimensionality reduction.
+SimpSOM is a lightweight implementation of Kohonen Self-Organizing Maps (SOM) for Python 3, useful for unsupervised learning, clustering and dimensionality reduction.

 ## Example of Usage

-Here is a quick example on how to use the library with a raw_data dataset:
+Here is a quick example on how to use the library with an exemplary raw_data dataset:

-#Build a network 20x20 with a weights format taken from the raw_data and activate Periodic Boundary Conditions. net = sps.somNet(20, 20, raw_data, PBC=True)
+Build a network 20x20 with a weights format taken from the raw_data and activate Periodic Boundary Conditions.
+The weights will be initialized at ‘random’ rather than with ‘PCA’ and you can fix the random number generator seed for reproducibility with ‘random_seed’.

 ## A More Interesting Example: MNIST

-Here is another example of SimpSOM capabilites: the library was used to try and reduce a MNIST handwritten digits dataset.
-A 50x50 nodes map was trained with 500 MINST landmark datapoints for three cycles of 2500, 2500 and 5000 epochs respectively, starting from a 0.1 learning rate and without PCA Initialisation.
+Here is another example of SimpSOM capabilities: the library was used to try and reduce a MNIST handwritten digits dataset.
+A 50x50 nodes map was trained with 500 MINST landmark data points and 100000 epochs in total, starting from a 0.1 learning rate and without PCA Initialization.

-Projecting a few of those points on the map gives the following result, showing a clear distinction between cluster of digits with a few exceptions.
+Projecting a few of those points on the map gives the following result, showing a clear distinction between clusters of digits with a few exceptions.
 Similar shapes (such as 7 and 9) are mapped closed together, while relatively far from other more distinct digits.
-The accuracy of this mapping could be further improved by tweaking the map parameters, by training the network for more epochs or with a more adequate choice of initial dataset.
+The accuracy of this mapping could be further improved by tweaking the map parameters and training.

 Release history Release notifications | RSS feed